umitsarioz/umitsarioz.github.io/_posts/2024-09-01-install-apache-cassandra.md

 math: false
 ---

-In this tutorial, we will try to follow <a href=”https://cassandra.apache.org/doc/stable/cassandra/getting_started/installing.html”> original documentation </a>.
-There still might be different codes a bit :) According to documentation you can install cassandra three different ways.
+In this tutorial, we will try to follow <a href="https://cassandra.apache.org/doc/stable/cassandra/getting_started/installing.html">original documentation</a>![original documentation].There still might be different codes a bit 🙂 According to documentation you can install cassandra three different ways.
 In this post dockerize version and debiand package version is shown.

 ## Method 1 - Docker Installation